Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/08-Databases/Readme.md

     b.
 Create 2-5 course documents

+#### Fetching and creating documents, handling post and get requests
 3.

     a.
 Import pymongo into a flask project.
 Setup your mongo database and add it to your flask app.